Little Ice Age

 In Europe, rivers froze over that didn't usually freeze over, and glaciers moved downward from the Alps and squashed a number of mountain villages flat.
 People had to eat oats and rye instead of wheat and barley.
 Many people froze to death because their houses were not built for this new cold weather.
 In Africa, as well, the Niger river repeatedly flooded the city of Timbuktu.
 Further south, there seems to have been a long and terrible drought.
 People abandoned the settlement of Great Zimbabwe.

 The Little Ice Age also chilled North America, where the Vikings abandoned their homes in Greenland and Newfoundland.
 Inuit people moved south into Greenland and Labrador (near Newfoundland).
 Algonquin people tried to move south along the East Coast, fighting with the Iroquois people who already lived there.
 The Navajo people and the Apache people left their homes in Canada and moved gradually south to Arizona, New Mexico, and Texas, fighting with the Pueblo people there.
 The Mississippian culture collapsed.

-The Little Ice Age lasted until about 1850 AD.
+The effects of the volcano were worst in the first half of the 1300s AD, but the Little Ice Age lasted until about 1850 AD (maybe for other reasons).
 Even in the time of Charles Dickens, winters in London were often cold enough that the Thames River froze solid, which never happens today.
 Then the weather warmed up again, apparently because the sun just got a little warmer - nobody is sure whether this was the beginning of the modern man-made global warming or not.